scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 even when the prior is not a proper distribution but a function that assumes all values are equally likely, referred to as *improper prior*.
-However, it is generally advisable to avoid improper priors, especially in settings beyond just inference, such as the more advanced workflow of steps 6)–10).
+However, it is generally advisable to avoid improper priors, especially in settings beyond just inference, such as the more advanced workflow of steps 6)–9).
-If no prior knowledge is available, a very vague normal distribution with large variance is still a better default prior than a uniform distribution.
+If no prior knowledge is available, a normal distribution with large variance is still a better default prior than a uniform distribution.
 It is important to note that improper or even vague priors are not appropriate for model selection.